nicklausyap/Suzuran/README.md

 <1>
 </1>
 ```
 Each data record is enclosed within data opening and closing tag.
 Each data value has to be on a newline.
-The data value would be check against the data type declare in the structure only if mandatory
+The data value would be check against the data type declare in the structure only if mandatory.
+The ordering of the data value has to be follow same in the structure
 ```
 <data>
 1